14 Girls Room Paint Ideas And Colors

-Girl’s room paint ideas aren’t always so easy to decide on.
+Girls room paint ideas aren’t always so easy to decide on.
 That said, there are a few tricks to make things easier.
-First, make sure to buy your décor first so that you can choose a paint color that will tie it all together.
+First, make sure to buy your decor so that you can choose a paint color that will tie it all together.
 Second, decide on how you want to paint your walls because this has the potential to change the mood of your room.
-For example, do you want a single coat of color or do creating stripes or a sponge-painted effect appeal?
-This guide will provide you with both inspiration and practical tips on color so you can nail your girl’s room palette.
+For example, do you want a single coat of color or do stripes or a sponge-painted effect appeal?
+This guide will provide you with both inspiration and practical tips on color so you can nail your girls room palette.

-Grey doesn’t have to be cold and uninviting — if you use a warm hue and accent it with soft décor, you can design a bedroom that will last as your child matures.
+Gray doesn’t have to be cold and uninviting; if you use a warm hue and accent it with soft decor, you can design a bedroom that will last as your child matures.
 Start with a hue like Gossamer Veil by Sherwin Williams.

 Rose is classically feminine but this hue provides an updated feel.
 If you’re loving the look of this photo, start with the paint color Romantica by Benjamin Moore.
-Bring out its warmth with metallic décor, like the golden framed accent mirror in this image.
+Bring out its warmth with metallic decor, like the golden-framed accent mirror in the Benjamin Moore image.

 Beige can be blah but it can also be beautiful.
-To ensure your girl’s room feels like the latter, opt for a warmer hue of beige like Medici Ivory by Sherwin Williams.
-You can take it from boho to minimalist, depending on what décor you prefer.
-For example, this image from Nicole Eachus skews boho, with its billowing ornaments and textured rug.
+To ensure your girls room feels like the latter, opt for a warmer hue of beige like Medici Ivory by Sherwin Williams.
+You can take it from boho to minimalist, depending on what decor you prefer.

 Lilac is both dreamy and sophisticated, so it carries well through many stages of style.
-Soft shades of brown, grey, and green go excellently with a shade like Dusty Lilac from Behr.
-If you’d like to keep things simple, paint just one wall in your chosen shade of lilac but if you want to make a bolder statement, paint all four walls in lilac and layer a decal on the wall behind the crib or bed.
+Soft shades of brown, gray, and green go excellently with a shade like Dusty Lilac from Behr.
+If you’d like to keep things simple, paint just one wall in your chosen shade of lilac.
+If you want to make a bolder statement, paint all four walls in lilac and layer a decal on the wall behind the crib or bed.

 Learn how to balance lighting and the difference between cool and warm colors in decorating your DIY cozy home here a...

-Sienna is a natural pigment that in its raw form is an earthy yellow but when heated, becomes a red-brown.
+Sienna is a natural pigment that, in its raw form, is an earthy yellow.
+But when heated, it becomes a red-brown.
 As a result, its hue ranges greatly and if you’re interested in painting it on your walls, Emotional by Sherwin Williams is like Goldilocks — that is, not too yellow and not too red.
-Burnt sienna looks great with earthen and adobe-inspired décor, so try incorporating clay pots or Navajo style rugs.
+Burnt sienna looks great with earthen and adobe-inspired decor, so try incorporating clay pots or Navajo-style rugs.

 Citrine yellow is both versatile and easy on the eyes.
-It looks lovely with muted colors, like sage green or a heather grey.
+It looks lovely with muted colors, like sage green or a heather gray.
 A shade like Lemon Grove by Sherwin Williams has a rich, yet balanced feel.
-This color would look great painted as stripes but if you opt for this, just remember to balance them visually and anchor them to a window or shelf.
+This color would look great painted as stripes, but if you opt for this, just remember to balance them visually and anchor them to a window or shelf.

-Classic girl’s room paint ideas certainly don’t include jewel tones, but emerald green is both bold and feminine.
-Start with Poseidon by Sherwin Williams and see where your preferences land you — you may want to create a luxe look by incorporating metallics and textures like velvet, or lighten the look with whimsical wall art.
+Classic girls room paint ideas certainly don’t include jewel tones, but emerald green is both bold and feminine.
+Start with Poseidon by Sherwin Williams and see where your preferences land you — you may want to create a luxe look by incorporating metallics and textures like velvet, or you may want to lighten the look with whimsical wall art.

-A color like Green Wave by Benjamin Moore is reminiscent of seascapes, so it combines beautifully with creams, greys, seashell pinks, and well, any color you’d find on the beach.
+A color like Green Wave by Benjamin Moore is reminiscent of seascapes, so it combines beautifully with creams, grays, seashell pinks, and well, any color you’d find on the beach.
 You can avoid making your room feel like a beach cottage cliché by updating the painting technique you use for your accent wall.
-Consider using strong, geometric lines like those featured in this image.
+Consider using strong, geometric lines like those featured in the Benjamin Moore image.

-Black is always in-style, it’s just a matter of how you compliment it.
-This room uses a rich, not-quite black like Greenblack from Sherwin Williams and ties it together with understated, fresh décor like patterned linens and bright green houseplants.
-Other girl’s room paint ideas for black include Onyx by Benjamin Moore, which blends a stone-gray into the mix.
+Black is always in style, it’s just a matter of how you compliment it.
+Try using a rich, not-quite black, like Greenblack from Sherwin Williams, and tie it together with understated, fresh decor, like patterned linens and bright green houseplants.
+Other girls room paint ideas for black include Onyx by Benjamin Moore, which blends a stone-gray into the mix.

-A creamsicle painted wall is a real treat for the eyes since it plays beautifully with light, making a room feel spacious and cozy at the same time.
-This image uses a hue like Ice Cream Parlour by Behr and plays up the vibe by using a nearly monochrome color palette.
-Though if a sense of contrast appeals to you more, both teal and bright pink fair well.
+A creamsicle-painted wall is a real treat for the eyes since it plays beautifully with light, making a room feel spacious and cozy at the same time.
+Use a hue like Ice Cream Parlour by Behr and play up the vibe by using a nearly monochrome color palette.
+Though, if a sense of contrast appeals to you more, both teal and bright pink fair well.